 Bonnie Moore, Director, Community Development, City of Shreveport

-Liz Swaine, Director, Downtown Development Authority
+Liz Swaine, Executive Director, Downtown Development Authority

-Shreveport Common Project Director
+Shreveport Common Executive Director

 Benscoter Consultants, LLC Shreveport, LA

-Wendy Benscoter is the project director for Shreveport Common, working with Shreveport Regional Arts Coucnil and City of Shreveport on the Arts-led revitalization of an endangered, historic urban area.
+Wendy Benscoter is the Executive Director for Shreveport Common Inc, working with Shreveport Regional Arts Coucnil and City of Shreveport on the Arts-led revitalization of an endangered, historic urban area.
 She is a Louisiana representative for the National Consortium for Creative Placemaking, and served as the state liaison for a 10-community, Louisiana Creative Community Initiative piloted by the Department of Culture and Tourism in partnership with the Louisiana Cultural Economy Foundation.
 Ms. Benscoter, a graduate of the Creative Placemaking Master Practitioner Certificate Program from Rutgers University, is currently an instructor for the Creative Placemaking program at Ohio State University, Knowlton School of Architecture, specializing in Building Capacity with a focus on how community teams can be effective stewards of community improvement.
 A University of Texas, School of Communication graduate, Ms. Benscoter's background includes 20 years as an award-winning trainer, facilitator and newspaper manager in Houston and Shreveport, and former adjunct professor of Communications at Louisiana State University in Shreveport.